Northwestern vs. DePaul College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Northwestern Performance Insights

-- The Wildcats average 75.6 points per game (168th in college basketball) while allowing 66.9 per outing (88th in college basketball).
-They have a +78 scoring differential overall and outscore opponents by 8.7 points per game.
+- The Wildcats outscore opponents by 8.7 points per game (scoring 75.6 points per game to rank 168th in college basketball while giving up 66.9 per contest to rank 88th in college basketball) and have a +78 scoring differential overall.

-- The 30.4 rebounds per game Northwestern averages rank 351st in college basketball, and are 2.6 fewer than the 33 its opponents collect per contest.
+- Northwestern records 30.4 rebounds per game (351st in college basketball) while conceding 33 per outing to its opponents.
+It is outrebounded by 2.6 boards per game.

-- Northwestern hits 7.4 three-pointers per game (189th in college basketball), while its opponents have made 7.6 on average.
+- Northwestern knocks down 7.4 three-pointers per game (189th in college basketball) compared to its opponents' 7.6.
+It shoots 36.6% from deep while its opponents hit 35.1% from long range.

 DePaul Performance Insights

-- The Blue Demons' -68 scoring differential (being outscored by 7.6 points per game) is a result of putting up 71 points per game (267th in college basketball) while giving up 78.6 per contest (327th in college basketball).
+- The Blue Demons have a -68 scoring differential, falling short by 7.6 points per game.
+They're putting up 71 points per game, 267th in college basketball, and are giving up 78.6 per outing to rank 327th in college basketball.

-- DePaul grabs 31.2 rebounds per game (347th in college basketball) while allowing 36 per contest to opponents.
+- DePaul averages 31.2 rebounds per game (347th in college basketball) while conceding 36 per contest to opponents.
 It is outrebounded by 4.8 boards per game.

 - DePaul knocks down 7.4 three-pointers per game (189th in college basketball) at a 38.5% rate (36th in college basketball), compared to the 7.1 its opponents make, shooting 36% from deep.

-- DePaul loses the turnover battle by 2.8 per game, committing 14 (320th in college basketball) while its opponents average 11.2.
+- DePaul has typically lost the turnover battle this season, committing 14 per game (320th in college basketball) while forcing 11.2 (260th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.